cocomittens/Overlink/README.md

 # What is Overlink?
-Overlink is a web-based cybersecurity simulation game with modernized QoL features.
+Overlink is an Uplink inspired web-based cybersecurity simulation game with modernized QoL features.
 It is currently in a very early stage of development, with updates and new features added frequently.

 ## Running the Game
 To start the backend,